rahulshc/wTools/doc/version.eng/tutorial/ErrorHandling.md

    thrown at attend @ abase\l0\l9\Setup.s:94
    thrown at errLog @ abase\l0\l9\Setup.s:57
    thrown at errLog @ abase\l0\l9\Setup.s:59

 ```

-Above, you may see throws stack of the sample.
+Above, you may see fragment of error report with throws stack of the example.

 Our implementation collects throws into a stack.
 In current implementation throws stacks has its own section.
-But in smarter implementation throws stack could be integrated in calls stack.
+But in smarter implementation throws stack could be integrated into calls stack.
 It's possible to decrease length of error report merging information of two stack into one section.

 ### Message